ricky-taing/ricky-taing.github.io/README.md

-# react-bootstrap-project
-Developing personal website to learn HTML, CSS, JS and apply React and Bootstrap.
+## Why
+1. Learn how to build a website from scratch to deployment
+2. Learn modern technologies
+3. Share who I am with the world
+4. It's fun

+## Quick Start
+## Usage

-## Ideas:
+## To-Do List
 1. Can I put a border around the div at the top of the page and move elsewhere?
 2. Add HTML content to center and right side of page, not just left side

-## Notes:
-1. Get into habit of not pushing commits immediately?
-I forgot to mention I added Search functionality for list of anime

-## Questions:
-1. Is CSS padding the best way to keep the timer in the bottom right?
+3. Is CSS padding the best way to keep the timer in the bottom right?
-2. Do we continue using Angular, opt for another technology or remove it all together?
+4. Do we continue using Angular, opt for another technology or remove it all together?